kabbala/grammatica_latina/source/reference.rst

 ..
 [Lewis] Lewis, :title-reference:`An Elementary Latin Dictionary`, 1890.

 ..
-[Lewis-n-Short] Lewis & Short, :title-reference:`Harpers' Latin Dictionary: A New Latin Dictionary Founded on the Translation of Freund's Latin-German Lexicon Edited by E. A. Andrews`, 1879.
+[LnS] Lewis & Short, :title-reference:`Harpers' Latin Dictionary: A New Latin Dictionary Founded on the Translation of Freund's Latin-German Lexicon Edited by E. A. Andrews`, 1879.

 ..
 [Oxford] :title-reference:`Oxford Latin Dictionary`, 1968.